in praise of weeds

 When living in the tiny Greek village of Kardamilli in the Peleponnese, in 1997, wild weeds were in abundance.
 Wild onions, nettles, sage, rocket, thyme, all sorts of wild spinach, succulents and much more including prickly pears.
 They were commonly interwoven into the local cuisine.

-Wild the variety of weeds is somewhat less at home in Australia, thanks to successive migrations there is still plenty to choose from.
-Nettles in particular and also mallows though I have never seen mallows for sale.
+While the variety of weeds is somewhat less at home in Australia, thanks to successive migrations there is still plenty to choose from.
+Nettles in particular and also pursulane and mallows although I have never seen mallows for sale.
 Harvest from the backroads where they will not have been sprayed and always wash well.

 Mallows, in case you’ve never cooked them are most common in the Middle Eastern and Greek kitchens.
 They are boiled in boiling salted water with a big splash of EVO, well drained and served still slightly warm or at room temperature with more EVO and lemon wedges…adding a little chopped red onion is traditional with chicory and also works well with mallows.